2021 V.League 1

-The 2021 V.League 1 (known as the LS V.League 1 for sponsorship reasons) was the 65th professional season of the top-flight football league in Vietnam.
+The 2021 V.League 1 (known as the LS V.League 1 for sponsorship reasons) was the 38th season of the V.League 1, the highest division of Vietnamese football and the 21st as a professional league.

 The season was paused for a third time on 6 May 2021 due to an outbreak of the delta variant of the coronavirus in the country.

-Despite attempts to re-start the season by late November, after a meeting with all teams on August 21, the season was officially cancelled, with no champion determined, and no relegation teams; the slots for the 2022 AFC Champions League and 2022 AFC Cup to be determined at a later stage.
+Despite attempts to re-start the season by late November, after a meeting with all teams on August 21, the season was officially cancelled, with no champion determined, and no teams to be relegated; the slots for the 2022 AFC Champions League and 2022 AFC Cup was awarded to Hoang Anh Gia Lai and Viettel respectively in November 26.
+After the cancellation of the league, LS Group ceased sponsorship due to issues, and Sâm Ngọc Linh Kon Tum was chosen as the main sponsor for the next season.

 Competition format

-The league was scheduled to operate in two stages, with the top six teams and bottom 8 teams split into two play-off sections after a single-round robin first stage.
-The season was cancelled before the completion of the first stage.
+The league was scheduled to operate in two stages, with the top six teams qualify for the championship group and remaining teams qualify for the relegation group after a single-round robin regular season.
+The season was cancelled with one matchday left until the completion of the regular season.

 Teams

-A total of 14 teams contested the league, including 13 sides from the 2020 season and Topenland Binh Dinh promoted from the 2020 V.League 2 season.
+A total of 14 teams contested the league, including 13 teams from the 2020 season and Topenland Binh Dinh promoted from the 2020 V.League 2 season.